Secbrain/Trident/README.md

 ## Demo Dataset

-A demo of the demo dataset based on KDDCup 99 is stored in ./code/data_loader.py.
+A demo dataset based on KDDCup 99 is stored in ./code/data_loader.py.
 ```bash
 data_loader.py
 ```